matheusmaldaner/WorkshopArchive/Workshops/Excel/README.md

 1. Download the workshop materials from the GitHub repository.
 2. Open a new workbook (.xlsx) on Microsoft Excel.
-3. Under the data tab, click Get Data, then From File, and From Text/CSV
+3. Under the data tab, click Get Data, then From File, and From Text/CSV.
-4. Select "netflix_shows_movies.csv" (from the workshop materials)
+4. Select "netflix_shows_movies.csv" (from the workshop materials).
+5. Prepare the data for analysis.
+6. Create visualizations.

 <!-- ROADMAP -->
 ## Roadmap